EDCD/EDMarketConnector/PLUGINS.md

 for `dashboard_entry()` to be useful (see example below).
 Relying on anything else isn't supported.

-`from monitor import gamerunning` - in case a plugin needs to know if we think the game is running.
+`from monitor import game_running` - in case a plugin needs to know if we think the game is running.  *NB: This is a function, and should be called as such.
+Using the bare word `game_running` will always be `True`.*

 `import timeout_session` - provides a method called `new_session` that creates a requests.session with a default timeout on all requests.
 Recommended to reduce noise in HTTP requests